 For $N=8$ neutrinos our implementation of the propagator respects the symmetry of particle exchange up to $dt \approx 24 \, \mu^{-1}$ as can be seen by the theoretical results shown as solid lines in Fig.~\ref{8neutrini}.
-The real data respects the same symmetry within the $90 \%$ confidence interval.
-The results obtained for the evolution of a single step are very promising and much more compatible with the theoretical ones than those obtained in the work \cite{hall2021simulation}.
+The real data respect the same symmetry within the $90 \%$ confidence interval.
+The results obtained for the evolution of a single step are very promising and much more compatible with the theoretical ones than those obtained in Ref.~\cite{hall2021simulation}.

-In order to compare the results obtained in this work using a trapped-ion device and with optimal ordering (OO) to the previous results obtained using a swap network (SN) on the IBMQ Vigo supercondicting device\cite{hall2021simulation}, we present in Tab.~\ref{chi} the values for $\chi^2$ of the inversion probabilities of each neutrino for the $N=4$ simulation.
-The quality of the results is assessed by measuring the distance from the theoretical prediction of the inversion probability of neutrino $i$ at time $t$, $P^{(th)}_i (t)$, of the computed results $P_i(t)$ by means of the function:
+In order to compare the results obtained in this work using a trapped-ion device and with optimal ordering OO to the previous results obtained using a swap network SN on the IBMQ Vigo superconducting device~\cite{hall2021simulation}, in Table~\ref{chi} we present the values for $\chi^2$ of the inversion probabilities of each neutrino for the $N=4$ simulation.
+The quality of the results is assessed by measuring the distance from the theoretical prediction of the inversion probability of neutrino $i$ at time $t$, $P^{(th)}_i (t)$, of the computed results $P_i(t)$ by means of the following function: